Aerendir/bundle-commands-queues/README.md

 ![Composer](https://github.com/Aerendir/bundle-commands-queues/workflows/Composer/badge.svg)
 ![PHP CS Fixer](https://github.com/Aerendir/bundle-commands-queues/workflows/PHP%20CS%20Fixer/badge.svg)
 ![Rector](https://github.com/Aerendir/bundle-commands-queues/workflows/Rector/badge.svg)

-SHQCommandsQueuesBundle manages queues and processes jobs in your Symfony App.

 It is possible to run a single job or start a daemon that listens for new jobs and processes them as they are pushed into the queue.